ddev/ddev/docs/content/users/usage/developer-tools.md

 * `ddev composer help` runs Composer’s help command to learn more about what’s available.
 * `ddev composer require <package>` tells Composer to require a specific PHP package for the current project.

 Additionally, Composer can be used to initialize new projects with `ddev composer create`.
-This command supports limited argument and flag options, and will install a new project to the project root in `/var/www/html`.
+This command supports limited argument and flag options, and will install a new project to the composer root (normally `/var/www/html`).
 The package and version arguments are required:

 `ddev composer create [<flags>] "<package>:<version>"`

 For example:

 `ddev composer create --no-dev "typo3/cms-base-distribution:^9"`

+When using `ddev composer create` your project should be essentially empty or the command will refuse to run, to avoid loss of your files.

 To execute a fully-featured `composer create-project` command, you can execute the command from within the container after executing [`ddev ssh`](../usage/commands.md#ssh), or pass the full command to [`ddev exec`](../usage/commands.md#exec), like so: